 Over time, I began to do more of the little things I enjoyed.
-I started doodling a lot more, reading in-depth articles on things I truly enjoyed, and reading more books because I would scroll less in the mornings.
+I started doodling a lot more, reading in-depth articles on things I truly enjoyed and reading more books because I would scroll less in the mornings.
 My sleep is better probably due to the lack of blue light from my phone.
 I was enjoying and controlling more of my own time.

 Another benefit for me was my sense of independence.
-Maybe it was the lack of unsolicited news content or an echo chamber of like-minded thinking, or even an urgency to send out virtue signaling; but I have never felt like such an independent thinker.
-I no longer feel aligned to any party or thought processes.
+Maybe it was the lack of unsolicited news content or an echo chamber of like-minded thinking, or even an urgency to send out virtue signaling, but I have never felt like such an independent thinker.
+I no longer feel aligned with any party or thought process.
 The decisions I made for myself and my family were truly mine.
 I felt free to have my own opinion, and since I can’t post, I don’t have to worry about sharing it with people that I otherwise wouldn’t be talking to on a day-to-day basis.

 The adage that “ignorance is bliss” did play true here and, honestly, I really like this bubble I’ve created.
 It’s free of external judgment and I no longer seek virtual validation of my opinions.

 With all these changes, my mind was also clearer.
 I was more intentional, and with that, a better person for my family.
 No longer did I ignore a beautiful moment when my daughter is dancing in front of me because I was busy reading an article or editing a picture.
 I took incredible in-the-moment pictures because I wasn’t worrying about how it would look when I posted them.
 My conversations with my wife were so much more creative, aspirational and exciting as we moved away from discussing current events and topical news.
 I felt much more present.

 Stay without social media or return to the apps?

 Even though I originally felt I wasn’t THAT MUCH engrained in social media, removing myself from it showed me just how much it was seeping its way through my life.